The " three seeing " gate of in Vietnamese Buddhism

 Even without an interest or knowledge of the historical significance of the place, Thien Ton Pagoda is a beautiful and calming temple to visit.

-Inside the pagoda’s main areas are 18 Arhats (statues of revered dignitaries) mounted against the living rock.
-There are numerous carving of dragons adoring the moon, Phoenix rising, flowers and motifs from the three religions of Vietnam – Confucius, Tao/Dao and Buddha.
-Suspended above all this is a large bronze temple bell from the 1700’s, with four protuberances at the sides that each ring with a different sound, depending on how it is struck.
+Inside the pagoda’s main areas are 18 Arhats (statues of revered disciples) mounted against the living rock.
+There are numerous carving of dragons adoring the moon, Phoenix rising, flowers and motifs from the three major religions of Vietnam – Confucius, Tao/Dao and Buddha.
+Suspended above all this is a large bronze temple bell from the 1700’s, with four protuberances at the sides that each ring with a different sound, depending on where it is struck.

 Gods and Myths